Passive and Active Air Sampling in Effective Environmental Monitoring

-With the latest draft revision of EU GMP Annex 1 demonstrating the highest standards in patient safety, all healthcare businesses, that make use of cleanrooms in their manufacturing and production activities, are paying fresh attention to their environmental monitoring policies.
-This draft revision is also considered a big step towards creating a recognised global standard for the maintenance of cleanroom environments; hence the level of detail.
+With the latest revision of EU GMP Annex 1 focussing on achieving the highest standards of patient safety, all healthcare businesses that make use of cleanrooms in manufacturing and production are revisiting their environmental monitoring policies.
+This latest revision is also a big step towards creating a recognised global standard for the maintenance of cleanroom environments, hence the level of detail.

-If your business is one of the many that will be affected by this latest draft revision of the EU GMP Annex 1 once it is published, you are no doubt exploring ways to ensure your EM measures are efficient, effective and compliant.
-As soon as the revision is passed and published, there will be a short period of time in which to ramp up your processes for compliance to ensure that you have an effective environmental monitoring program and meet international standards.
-Your microbial air sampling process is one such area you should pay attention to.
+If your business is one of those affected by this latest revision of the EU GMP Annex 1, you’re undoubtedly exploring ways to ensure your environmental monitoring (EM) measures are efficient, effective and compliant.
+With Annex 1 in operation from 25 August 2023, processes must be ramped up for compliance, to ensure an effective environmental monitoring programme and meet international standards.
+Microbial air sampling is one area to focus on.

-Microbial air samplers are a staple piece of equipment in cleanrooms and play a critical role in maintaining confidence in an aseptic environment.
-Regardless of which specific industry sector your business falls within, to achieve the best results, all cleanroom operators need to employ both active and passive equipment for accurate measurements.
+Microbial air samplers are a staple piece of equipment in cleanrooms, and play a critical role in maintaining confidence in an aseptic environment.
+Regardless of the industry sector in which your business is active, for the best results all cleanroom operators need to utilise both active and passive equipment to obtain accurate measurements.

 Passive environmental monitoring is the most basic requirement

-Passive sampling is performed with settle plates which are your standard Petri dishes filled with prepared culture media.
-These are left open to allow colonies of bacteria to settle and develop.
-The results can then be counted, and you can measure the viable biological particles in the air and microbial contaminants.
+Passive sampling is performed with settle plates.
+These are standard Petri dishes filled with prepared culture media, and left open to allow colonies of bacteria to settle and develop.
+The results can then be counted, enabling measurement of the viable biological particles in the air and microbial contaminants.

-This method of EM and its test results are not quantitative in that it cannot capture and detect smaller particles suspended in the air and it cannot sample specific volumes of air.
+This method of EM and its test results are not quantitative, in that it cannot capture and detect smaller particles suspended in the air, or sample specific volumes of air.
 Depending on the level of contamination, settle plates do not always provide accurate data to drive improvements and solutions.
-But they are cost-effective and require only minimal additional equipment, such as settle plate stands or plate carriers.
+Yet they are cost-effective, and require only minimal additional equipment, such as settle plate stands or plate carriers.

 Active environmental monitoring offers precision

 Active monitoring is an accurate way of measuring any contamination in the air.
-To perform active EM, an air sampler draws in a specified, known volume of air, through or over a particle collection device, such as an agar plate.
-The culture is then placed in incubation and analysed which will give insight into information such as the bacterial or fungal count and the colony forming units.
+To perform active environmental monitoring, an air sampler draws in a specified, known volume of air, through or over a particle collection device, such as an agar plate.
+The culture is then secured and placed in an incubator then analysed, which will provide insight into information such as the bacterial or fungal count and the colony forming units.

-Active air sampling will give you a quantitative result and most modern air samplers are easy to use and deploy for general environmental monitoring applications.
+Active air sampling will give a quantitative result, and most modern air samplers are easy to use and deploy for general environmental monitoring applications.
 Portable samplers, such as the SAS Super 180, allow users to quickly sample at multiple locations within a cleanroom.
 The SAS range of microbial air samplers have a programmable delay start function as standard.
-A delayed start allows any impact or environmental contamination from the operator to be ‘cleaned’ from the area.
-This helps to ensure that the operator setting the samples doesn’t influence the sample result.
+A delayed start allows any impact or environmental contamination from the operator to be ‘cleaned’ from the area before the sample is taken.
+This helps to ensure that the operator setting the samples does not influence the sample result.

 A sampling system for isolator cabinets or Grade A filling lines

-As an added precaution, in the instance of isolator cabinets, you need to limit the number of transfers to reduce the risk of contamination.
-In the filling lines, you should control the number of interventions to mitigate contamination.
-An installed system can help to greatly reduce these transfers and interventions and therefore the associated risks.
+As an added precaution, in the instance of isolator cabinets, the number of transfers will need to be limited to reduce the risk of contamination.
+In filling lines, the number of interventions should be controlled to mitigate contamination.
+An installed system can help to greatly reduce these transfers and interventions, and thus the associated risks.

-There are many important factors to consider before deciding on an air sampler, as these will determine the viability of the micro-organisms that are collected.
-To ensure you receive the correct level of confidence and assurance from your sampling, you must ascertain:
+An audit of your current equipment and needs will help to focus on the features and benefits of any new samplers.
+There are many important factors to consider before deciding on an air sampler, as these will determine the viability of any microorganisms collected.
+To be confident in the effectiveness of your sampling, you must ascertain the following:

-The characteristics (type, size) of the particles you want to be sampled
+The characteristics of the particles to be sampled (type, size)

-The sensitivity of those viable particles to the sampling procedures you have in place
+The sensitivity of those viable particles to the sampling procedures in place

 The estimated concentration of the collected particles